About Us

 21st Century renovations now include an Architectural award-winning addition of a hand-carved Oak Staircase and balustraded Bell Ringers Gallery, and also ideal for awe-inspiring Musical Duets.
 Completed in 2007, St. Michael's now has limited, but up-to-date hospitality features, enabling it to provide refreshment.

-The church is currently open 24 hours a day and you are welcome to come in and spend time however you wish there; we offer tea and coffee making facilities and we can boast a toilet!
+The church is currently open during the day and you are welcome to come in and spend time however you wish there; we offer tea and coffee making facilities and we can boast a toilet!

 For more information, please contact our Church Warden Jen on 01473 780156